nextauthjs/next-auth/www/docs/configuration/options.md

 }
 ```

-This is required because the NextAuth.js API route is a seperate codepath to the NextAuth.js Client.
+This is required because the NextAuth.js API route is a separate codepath to the NextAuth.js Client.

 As long as you also specify this option in an environment variable, the client will be able to pick up any subsequent configuration from the server, but if you do not set in both it the NextAuth.js Client will not work.